al2me6/evanescence/readme.md

 ## Features

-This project is very much a work-in-progress.
+This project is a work-in-progress.
 Currently, the following features are implemented:

-* Computation of arbitrary real and complex hydrogen orbitals
+* Computation of arbitrary real and complex hydrogen orbitals (up to *n* = 8 exposed)
-* Computation of radial wavefunction, probability, and probability density values
-* Sampling of values on a line or plane
+* Computation of arbitrary linear combinations of real orbitals (a common selection exposed)
-* A variant of the "pointillist" visualization algorithm presented in [Tully et al. 2013](https://doi.org/10.1021/ed300393s)
+* A variant of the "pointillist" visualization presented in [Tully et al. 2013](https://doi.org/10.1021/ed300393s)
-* Rudimentary plotting of nodal surfaces
+* Plotting of nodal surfaces
+* Plotting of wavefunction cross-sections
+* Plotting of radial wavefunction and probability density values
+* Plotting of 3D isosurfaces

 ## CLI